ARMmbed/mbed-os-5-docs/docs/introduction/tools.md

 The Mbed product suite includes the tools you need to work with Mbed OS, whatever your skill level.

-For most users on Windows, macOS and Linux, we recommend **Mbed Studio**, which is our desktop IDE.
+For most users we recommend **Keil Studio**, which is our web IDE.
+Keil Studio lets you write and build applications using a web browser with no additional setup.

+If you prefer to work in a desktop environment, use our desktop IDE **Mbed Studio**.
 Mbed Studio includes the dependencies and tools you need to work with Mbed OS, including access to Arm Compiler 6 to build your code and pyOCD to debug it.
 For experienced developers, we also include the Mbed command line tools (such as Mbed CLI) with the Mbed Studio installation.

-If you prefer to work online, use the **Mbed Online Compiler**, which lets you write and build applications using a web browser with no additional setup.

 If you are an experienced developer, you can also set up the command line tools manually by installing **Mbed CLI 1** or **Mbed CLI 2**, a compiler toolchain, a debugger and source control management.